heisenware/vrpc-js/README.md

 have synchronous API feeling running a highly-performing non-blocking code under the hood.

-**Ease of Use** vrpc is a header only library having no dependencies besides the amazing *json* library of Niels Lohmann (http://nlohmann.me) which is shipped with vrpc and is already integrated.
+**Ease of Use** vrpc is a header only library having no dependencies besides the amazing [JSON for Modern C++](https://github.com/nlohmann/json) library of Niels Lohmann which is shipped with vrpc and is already integrated.
 Building addons follows Node.js` regular workflow using the *node-gyp* tool.

 ## Appetizer